parker-codes/trickle-css/README.md

-# Style By Number
+# Trickle CSS

-Learn CSS by creating small projects, guided and validated step by step!
+Learn the cascade one step at a time.

 Check out the [Contributing Guide](./CONTRIBUTING.md) if you would like to add a challenge or help out with development!